ajk77/SimpleEMRSystem/README.md

-# LEMRinterface
+# Simple EMR System

-Simple EMR System.
 This code can be used for Electronic Medical Record Research.

 This system was built to facilitate the development a Learning EMR (LEMR) system.